mattkwiecien/python_design_patterns/README.md

 ### Design Patterns Included

 * Abstract Factory
-  * Implemented in the `abstract_factory` folder in the root directory
+  * Implemented in the `abstract_factory` folder in the root directory.
   * Demonstrates how to create version independent creator/product objects to facilitate loose coupling to external dependencies.
+* Decorator
+  * Implemented in the `decorator` folder in the root directory.
+  * This pattern (a personal favorite) demonstrates how to attach new behaviors and functionality to objects without modifying the other objects.
 * More to come...